 We believe that building a well-coordinated longtermist policy community is important to embedding future generations within existing policy ecosystems.

 It makes sense to strengthen coordination when a community is taking shape.
-The current longtermist policy community is insufficiently organised and has no established best practices for engaging in policymaking for the long term.
-Our research, as well as other activities pursued by SI, contributes to the formation of a strong longtermist policy community.
+The current longtermist policy community is insufficiently organized and has no established best practices for engaging in policymaking for the long term.
+Our work contributes to the formation of a strong longtermist policy community.

 An important underlying belief that guides our research is that the ability to effectively improve long-term governance depends on our understanding of policymaking processes.

 Policymaking deals with wicked problems and bounded rational actors.
 In other words, it is common in policymaking that no optimal solution to a policy problem is known, or if there is, the path to achieving it is uncertain.
 How do we constructively deal with this puzzle?